wiseflat/wiseflat-project/README.md

 $ Ansible-playbook server-install.yml
 ```

 ### Microservice updates

 Unattended upgrades are enabled in our pre-installed LXC images.

 Your apps and their data will not be updated.
-You need to follow the official documentation.
+You need to follow the official documentation of the application installed

 ## Microservices